 Nicki was introduced to BAPEN when it was founded in 1992 and in recent years has been a member of the Education and Training Committee and is currently Honorary Secretary of BAPEN Medical.

-She has written the educational modules for junior doctors that are currently available on the BAPEN website (http://www.bapen.org.uk/elearning/) and been involved in the BAPEN quality group and writing the commissioning toolkit.
-Nicki is currently Treasurer elect of BAPEN due to step into the role of Treasurer at this year’s AGM and is also leading the development of the new BAPEN website on behalf of BAPEN Executive team.
+She has written the educational modules for junior doctors that are currently available on the BAPEN website (http://www.bapen.org.uk/e-learning/) and been involved in the BAPEN Quality Group and writing the Commissioning Toolkit.

 Andrea Cartwright, Honorary Officer: Membership

-Andrea is taking a lead role for membership on BAPEN Exec in 2012 and is a Nutrition Nurse Specialist at Basildon and Thurrock University Hospitals NHS Foundation Trust.
+Andrea took a lead role for membership on BAPEN Exec in 2012 and is a Consultant Nurse - Nutrition Support at Basildon and Thurrock University Hospitals NHS Foundation Trust.
 She has a BSc (Hons) in Nutrition Support, is a registered Specialist Practitioner in Adult Care and a Nurse Independent and Supplementary Prescriber.